Enhancing quantum utility: simulating large-scale quantum spin chains on superconducting quantum computers: Implementation for Experiments

 The canonical measurement error mitigation methods \cite{bravyi2021mitigating, geller2020rigorous, hamilton2006scalable} correct the measurement error over $N$ qubits by computing the measurement error probability matrix as follows:

 where $\vec{s}_{\textrm{noisy}}$ and $\vec{s}_{\textrm{ideal}}$ are a state vector of noisy probabilities returned by the quantum system, and a state vector of the probabilities in the absence of measurement errors, respectively.
 Since $\vec{s}_{\textrm{noisy}}$ and $\vec{s}_{\textrm{ideal}}$ are state vector of $N$ qubit, the matrix $\mathcal{M}$ has $2^N \times 2^N$ dimension with entry $A_{i, j}$ is the probability of bit string $j$ being converted to bit string $i$ by the measurement-error process.
-Although errors across multiple qubits can be accurately approximated by employing no more than $\mathcal{O} (N)$ calibration circuits, the method has to compute the inverse of $\mathcal{M}$.
+Although errors across multiple qubits can be accurately approximated by employing no more than $\mathcal{O} (N)$ calibration circuits, the method has to compute the inverse of $\mathcal{M}$ in order to estimate the ideal measurement after getting noisy measurement results.
 This makes the method impractical at large qubit numbers.
 Instead of the canonical measurement error mitigation methods, a matrix-free measurement mitigation (M3) method has been invented \cite{nation2021scalable}.
 The method, M3, works in a reduced subspace determined by the noisy input bitstrings requiring correction.
 This space often contains significantly fewer unique bitstrings compared to the expansive multi-qubit Hilbert space, making the resulting set of linear equations notably simpler to resolve.
 This method is implemented in Python \cite{mthree}.
 Since we conducted the experiments with $20, 96,$ and $100$ qubits, it was not possible to use the canonical measurement error mitigation methods.
 So, We adopted M3 for our measurement error mitigation by using the implementation \cite{mthree}.